-To locate floodplain regulations for each jurisdiction within Mecklenburg County,
+Locate floodplain regulations for each jurisdiction within Mecklenburg County.

 Wise land use in floodplains can save lives and property.
 The environmental benefits of restored floodplains include cleaner water in local streams and better habitat for wildlife.
 Green space along creeks can provide places for recreation or enjoying nature.

 Floodplain Construction and Permits